 My research is fundamentally curiosity-driven.
 I have a particular fascination for unruly facts that prompt us to innovate methods and theory.
-Plenty of those are available in the topics I have come to focus on, which include social interaction, iconicity and synaesthesia.
+Plenty of those are available in the topics I have come to focus on, which include social interaction and iconicity.

 My work on social interaction focuses on language in its natural ecology: conversation.
 In the past decade I helped pioneer a new field of pragmatic typology —the comparative study of conversational structures— and discovered some striking new universals of language along the way.
 I think the role of interaction in shaping language and cognition is greatly underestimated.
-A Vidi talent grant enables me to develop this work into an interdisciplinary research programme: ‘Elementary particles of conversation’ (2018-2023).
-See publications on interaction.
+A Vidi talent grant enables me to develop this work into an interdisciplinary research programme: ‘Elementary particles of conversation’ (2018-2024).
+See publications on interaction or read this paper:

 My work on iconicity —resemblance between aspects of form and meaning in language— is part of a new wave of research that shows iconicity to be of key importance in understanding cultural evolution, multimodal communication, and language learning.
 My empirical specialisation in this area is a special type of words known as ideophones, found in many of the world’s languages.
 A Veni talent grant (2014-2018) helped me develop this line of work, that started with my 2011 PhD thesis.
 See publications on iconicity or read this paper on construals of iconicity:

 Interwoven with all of the above is a consistent interest in theory and methods in the language sciences.
 This involves the full empirical cycle, from pioneering new methods in the field and in the lab to articulating new theoretical proposals.
 One thing I love about language is that it is a meeting point for diverse disciplines from across the humanities and cognitive and social sciences.
 This is also reflected in my work as consulting editor for Linguistics, Collabra, and the open access book series Conceptual Foundations of Language Science.
 See publications on theory and methods or read this short paper on how theoretical and empirical work depend on each other: